Watch this video to learn more about anger after disaster.

 When people are angry they tend to act in particular ways.
 Some people become sullen and withdrawn, others become physically or verbally aggressive or behave impulsively.
 Some people, when angry, behave more adaptively.
 They may remove themselves from a situation in which their anger threatens to escalate to an uncontrollable level, or they may use problem-solving or helpful communication strategies.

-Consider offering individuals the handout in the resources below: Understanding Anger Handout.
+Consider offering individuals the Understanding Anger Handout.

 Most helpful anger management strategies focus either on reducing the experience of anger in the first place, or responding more adaptively in the moment when anger is high or close to its peak.
 All helpful strategies are based on increasing understanding of anger triggers and typical responses, and assisting the individual to be more proactive in their use of coping strategies.
 Preparation and practice is key, as are learning and practising more effective ways of expressing anger and solving problems.
 Anger often builds within situations and many people are unaware of their anger signals.
 Coping strategies are easier to implement at lower levels of anger.
 Therefore, anger management strategies tend to prioritise identifying anger triggers and intervening early with more helpful strategies before anger escalates.